zerodayshack/Rscreen/README.md

 Run from terminal:

 Rscript Screener.R <path to folder EvaluationApp> <name of the folder ("ExcelFiles")> <name of the file candidates list ("Lista_candidati_SEIS_1sessione_")> <name and suffix of the university ranking file ("JANUARY2020.xlsx")>

+If you do not want to run it from terminal un comment the corresponding lines in the script.

 Output:
 Screener.R creates a folder named "Evaluation" in which there are two files a csv file and a txt file, for example